 Independence Day is the perfect day to pay to make a little day trip and pay homage to the humble and underrated hot dog.
 Nathan’s famous hotdogs holds a hot dog eating contest in the original location on Coney Island every year on this day.

 Looking for something a little glitzier?
 The Dutch holds a yearly Fourth of July Hawaiian style luau where you can feast on a succulent pig roast with all the typical Hawaiian trimmings, along with typical cocktails such as macadamia Mai Tais.

 Where to see the fireworks: Macy’s never disappoints, holding a yearly 4th of July Fireworks over the East River between 24th and 41st streets, which is guaranteed to knock your socks off.
-The show typically begins on 9:25pm (come early to get a great spot) and lasts about 30 minutes.
+The show typically begins at 9:25pm (come early to get a great spot) and lasts about 30 minutes.

 If you find yourself in Boston on the 4th of July this year, the place to be is Harborfest.
 For the last 36 years, Harborfest has been the place to be for the 4th of July celebrations in Boston.
 For the entire five days leading up to Independence Day, you can enjoy festivities such as live music, realistic historical re-enactments, Freedom Trail Walks, tours and boat trips.
 Boston’s Revolutionary War history and cultural heritage create the perfect setting for Independence Day celebrations.
 Every year, nearly three million visitors from all over the world come to take in what the city has to offer, and to see one of the largest 4th of July festivals in the country.
 You must also visit Paul Revere’s house and hear all about his famous Midnight Ride.